-A Developer Guide to Enhance Blockchain Scalability with TEE:
+iExec Announces EEA Trusted Compute Spec V1 with EEA and Intel: A Developer Guide to Blockchain Scalability with TEE.

 Off-Chain Trusted Compute Specification V1.0

-As the chair of the Trusted Compute Working Group of EEA (Enterprise Ethereum Alliance), iExec is proud to relay the news of EEA’s announcement of releasing the official EEA Off-Chain Trusted Compute Specification V1.0 at Consensus 2019, the annual gathering of the blockchain technology world.
+As the chair of the Trusted Compute Working Group of EEA (Enterprise Ethereum Alliance), iExec is proud to relay the news of EEA’s of the release the official EEA Off-Chain Trusted Compute Specification V1.0 at Consensus 2019, the annual gathering of the blockchain technology world.

 Along with other EEA members, iExec, Intel and Consensys are the principal contributors to the Trusted Compute Specification 1.0.
-The effort has been launched since 2018 to support Blockchain based trusted computing and privacy preserving.
+The effort has been launched since 2018 to support Blockchain-based trusted and privacy-preserving computing.

 Blockchain scalability powered by TEE (Trusted Execution Environment)